hamsternipples/nosedocs/noseblog.md

 2. make a sacrifice and have a second person provide the visual language for the people that are unwilling to raise their frequency by offering them a lower quality/vibration imagination. this splits humans into two groups.
   - upside for us, is that we can go at the speed I want to go with little manipulation from nosebook.
   - downside is that now there are two groups of people, and it could be perceived that my group is the superior group, and since pretty much all children could use mine, we would represent the future of humanity growing with each child birth and the other ones would be the dying breed.
-  - another thing is that nosebook could consider that tracking people is for safty concerns, so people (including me) running at the frequency I should be running at, are not the dangerous ones -- it's the ones (including me) running at a significantly lower frequency than they should, or have their head pumped full of contrary energy, that are the real threats. we're not the ones that need tracking[^6].
+  - another thing is that nosebook could consider that tracking people is for safety concerns, so people (including me) running at the frequency I should be running at, are not the dangerous ones -- it's the ones (including me) running at a significantly lower frequency than they should, or have their head pumped full of contrary energy, that are the real threats. we're not the ones that need tracking[^6].

 3. simply don't take any action. if none of the solutions feel good to nosebook, just don't take any action until it feels right.
   - upside is nosebook has more time to figure out their plan of action that feels good to them. it also gives them time to find a better way to feel about their circumstances, so they can find a good feeling plan of action